J4NN0/deep-learning-cnn/README.md

 ### Output layer

-Like the Input layer, every NN has exactly one output layer.
-Determining its size (number of neurons) is simple; it is completely determined by the chosen model configuration.

-Is your NN going running in Machine Mode or Regression Mode (the ML convention of using a term that is also used in statistics but assigning a different meaning to it is very confusing).
-Machine mode: returns a class label (e.g., "Premium Account"/"Basic Account").
-Regression Mode returns a value (e.g., price).
+Every NN has exactly one output layer.
+Determining its size (number of neurons) is simple as it is completely determined by the chosen model configuration.
+If the NN is running in **Machine Mode**, then returns a class label (e.g., "Premium Account"/"Basic Account"); if is running in Regression Mode, then returns a value (e.g., price).

-If the NN is a regressor, then the output layer has a single node.
+- If the NN is a regressor, then the output layer has a single node.

-If the NN is a classifier, then it also has a single node unless softmax is used in which case the output layer has one node per class label in your model.
+- If the NN is a classifier, then it also has a single node unless softmax is used in which case the output layer has one node per class label in your model.

 ### Hidden layer